Skip to content

 • Ask your health clinic or county health department about WIC, pregnancy support, immunizations, and local referrals.

 • If you are a citizen or member of a federally recognized Tribal Nation, ask your Nation’s social services or housing office about separate programs.
-Do not receive the same LIHEAP component twice in one fiscal year.

 • Use the local library for internet, printing, copying, forms, and benefit portal access when home internet is not reliable.